Food Safety and Standards

 Food Alerts are also copied to Consultants in Communicable Disease Control, Trading Standards Officers and food trade organisations, to alert them to current food issues.

-A list of recent Alerts can be viewed on the Food Standards Agency website by clicking on the link below.
+A list of recent Alerts can be viewed on the Food Standards Agency website.